 - a.
-Employee Only Medical Coverage: For an eligible unit member who selects employee-only medical coverage, the District will contribute up to seven thousand three hundred seventy-one dollars (\$7,371) annually toward the payment of premiums for District provided group medical, dental and vision insurance. - b.
-Employee+1 Medical Coverage: For an eligible unit member who selects employee +1 (two [2] party) medical coverage, the District will contribute up to twelve thousand seven hundred twenty-four dollars (\$12,724) annually toward the payment of premiums for District provided group medical, dental and vision insurance. - c.
-Employee+2 Medical Coverage: For an eligible unit member who selects employee+2 (full family) medical coverage, the District will contribute sixteen thousand four hundred eighty-three dollars (\$16,483) annually toward the payment of premiums for District provided group medical, dental and vision insurance.
+Employee Only Medical Coverage: For an eligible unit member who selects employee-only medical coverage, the District will contribute up to eight thousand one hundred twenty-seven dollars (\$8,127) annually toward the payment of premiums for the District provided group medical, dental and vision insurance. - b.
+Employee+1 Medical Coverage: For an eligible unit member who selects employee+1 (two [2] party) medical coverage, the District will contribute up to fourteen thousand twenty dollars (\$14,020) annually toward the payment of premiums for District provided group medical, dental and vision insurance.